Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "No."

 "Good."
 She brushed a fleck of debris out of his crest.
 "I know the other men have to see your strength, but you are *different,* Vemik.
-You always were...And I like it.
+You always were...
+And I like it.
 I don’t want you to be like my uncle."

 "...You don’t?"